Evidence-based Software Engineering

 software engineering concentrated on producing work that gave readers

-mathematical orgasms, rather than anything useful to industry, that
+mathematical orgasms, rather than anything useful to industry based

 As work progressed, it became apparent that the best way to organise